-After being on its board since inception, Jim became a Visiting Research Fellow to the think tank, Bruegel, in September 2013.
-He plans to conduct research on aspects of changing global trade, global governance, and measuring better and targeting higher sustainable economic growth.
+After being on its board since inception, Jim became a Visiting Research Fellow to the think tank, Bruegel, in September 2013 and Fellow-at-large in May 2015, following his appointment as Commercial Secretary at the UK Treasury.

 Jim worked for Goldman Sachs (GS) from 1995 until April 2013.
 He joined Goldman in 1995 as a partner, Chief Currency Economist and co-head of Global Economics Research.
 From 2001 through 2010, he was Chief Economist and head of Economics, Commodities and Strategy Research (ECS).
 In September 2010, he became Chairman of Goldman Sachs Asset Management (GSAM).